headchem/StoryGhostPlotter/README.md

 FINETUNING
+ * from Google Sheets, export file as csv
  * Go to Admin page, click the button
  * For each textarea, copy and paste into Notepad++ and save as <sequenceName>.jsonl
  * Open GIT BASH